kubernetes/autoscaler/addon-resizer/README.md

       --container="pod-nanny": The name of the container to watch.
 This defaults to the nanny itself.
       --cpu="MISSING": The base CPU resource requirement.
       --deployment="": The name of the deployment being monitored.
 This is required.
-      --extra-cpu="0": The amount of CPU to add per node.
+      --estimator="linear": "The estimator to use.
+Currently supported: linear, exponential" --extra-cpu="0": The amount of CPU to add per node.
       --extra-memory="0Mi": The amount of memory to add per node.
       --extra-storage="0Gi": The amount of storage to add per node.
       --log-flush-frequency=5s: Maximum number of seconds between log flushes --memory="MISSING": The base memory resource requirement.
+      --minClusterSize=16: The smallest number of nodes resources will be scaled to.
+Must be > 1.
+This flag is used only when an exponential estimator is used.
       --namespace=$MY_POD_NAMESPACE: The namespace of the ward.
 This defaults to the nanny's own pod.
       --pod=$MY_POD_NAME: The name of the pod to watch.
 This defaults to the nanny's own pod.
       --poll-period=10000: The time, in milliseconds, to poll the dependent container.